Looking for eBooks or eAudiobooks? Don’t forget to check out the Palace Project!

 MLA Citation (style guide)

 Forman, James.
 Locking Up Our Own: Crime and Punishment in Black America.
 First paperback edition.
-New York, Farrar, Straus and Giroux, 2018.
+Farrar, Straus and Giroux, 2018.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.